Sky Sports: Rugby league

 Until 2012, Sky aired Championship and Northern Rail Cup games on Thursdays and Sundays, until the rights for these were purchased by Premier Sports.

 Sky also held the rights to show the majority of the matches from the Four Nations and the previous competition the Tri Nations live, with the other games being shown live or in highlights form on BBC Sport and Sky Sports previously showed the 2008 World Cup exclusively live with only highlights on the BBC.
 This agreement ended in 2012 and Sky Sports surprisingly lost the rights to International Rugby League from the 2013 Rugby League World Cup to the BBC and Premier Sports.
 The matches for the 2013 and 2017 Rugby League World Cup were shared between the BBC and Premier Sports with BBC covering all England matches, Wales v Italy, One Quarter Final, One Semi-final and the Final in 2013.
 The BBC and Premier Sports had also signed a deal to cover the 2014 and 2016 Four Nations.

 Tennis

+Until 2015, tennis was a major staple of Sky Sports' output but decided to withdraw from the sport until 2023 when it resumed coverage of two events which it had previously shown for many years - the US Open and the ATP Tour.

-For nearly 25 years, Sky Sports was the main broadcaster of the US Open, covering the even between 1991 and 2015 but decided not to renew its contract to broadcast this event in 2016.
-Sky also previously covered Davis Cup tennis but these rights moved to the BBC and Eurosport.
+Other previous tennis coverage on Sky had included the Davis Cup tennis but these rights moved to the BBC and Eurosport.
 Sky was the broadcaster of ATP Tour events from 2002 until 2018, when Amazon Prime Video became the exclusive UK broadcaster.
+And during the early 1990s, BSB and then Sky Sports broadcast highlights of Wimbledon.

-The Sky Sports tennis coverage was presented by Marcus Buckland with pundits, Annabel Croft, Greg Rusedski and Peter Fleming.
+The Sky Sports tennis coverage until 2015 was presented by Marcus Buckland with pundits Annabel Croft, Greg Rusedski and Peter Fleming.
 Commentators included Barry Millns, Leif Shiras, Mark Petchey and Barry Cowan.
-The company was able to bid to regain broadcast rights to the US Open for 2023 when Amazon did not extend its contract in 2022.

-Sky Sports will resume its coverage of tennis in 2023 when it resumes its coverage of the US Open.